166 Comments

 @Anca, that one is on our protest playlist along with my other favorite, "Heavy Foot."

 This isn't only about African American rights.
 It's also about the rights of any minority.
-If you aren't a White strait male with a gun and of European decent, or a Christian Dominion worshiper, or one of the ultra-wealthy corporate elite', your protected rights have ceased to exist in the MAGA Fascist states.
+If you aren't a White straight male with a gun and of European decent, or a Christian Dominion worshiper, or one of the ultra-wealthy corporate elite', your protected rights have ceased to exist in the MAGA Fascist states.

 As a white Democrat in gerrymandered Indiana (and Republicans want to gerrymander it further), I do not feel represented.